Pratham31/AdmireME/README.md

 This action will **ENCOURAGE** all future **open source contributors** to do more and more open source contributions and build positive vibes inside contributors
 <br>

-# How to test?🤔
+# How to test it?🤔

 ## Note:
 You have to make your Email ID **PUBLIC** so that action can easily send mail to User.
+You can make your Email ID public just by going into ```settings->

-1. Just open a new issue on this [AdmireME](https://github.com/Pratham31/AdmireME) Repo.
+1. You just have to open a new issue on this [AdmireME](https://github.com/Pratham31/AdmireME) Repo.
-2. You'll receive a personalized email (email account linked to your **Github**)
+2. then You'll receive a email with processed your GitHub Avatar attachment.

 ![](./.github/YouRockDemo.gif)